stclib/STC/docs/cmap_api.md

 ***Iterator invalidation***: References and iterators are invalidated after erase.
 No iterators are invalidated after insert, unless the hash-table need to be extended.
 The hash table size can be reserved prior to inserts if the total max size is known.
 The order of elements is preserved after erase and insert.
-This makes it possible to erase individual elements while iterating through the container by using the returned iterator from *erase_it()*, which references the next element.
+This makes it possible to erase individual elements while iterating through the container by using the returned iterator from *erase_at()*, which references the next element.

 See the c++ class [std::unordered_map](https://en.cppreference.com/w/cpp/container/unordered_map) for a functional description.